MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 *   Watching the values of JavaScript expressions.
 *   Viewing the call stack (the sequence of function calls so far).

-The JavaScript Debugger in DevTools, in the **Debugger** pane, is designed to look and feel and work like [the debugger in Visual Studio Code][CodeVisualStudioComDocsEditorDebugging] and [the debugger in Visual Studio][DMCVisualStudioDebuggerNavigatingThroughCodeWithTheDebugger].
+The JavaScript Debugger in DevTools, in the **Debugger** pane, is designed to look, feel, and work like [the debugger in Visual Studio Code][CodeVisualStudioComDocsEditorDebugging] and [the debugger in Visual Studio][DMCVisualStudioDebuggerNavigatingThroughCodeWithTheDebugger].